Shifana-Thasni/Shifana-Thasni/README.md

 - [LinkedIn](https://www.linkedin.com/in/shifana-thasni-k-00a1a2288)
 - [Tableau Public](https://public.tableau.com/app/profile/shifana.thasni/vizzes)

-💼 Open to Data Analyst roles in UAE,INDIA
+💼 Open to Data Analyst and Business Analyst opportunities in India and UAE.